y2kcyborg/obs-shaders/README.md

 I recommend applying this to a scene rather than an individual source - or if you apply it to a source, make sure it's at its original size.
 Otherwise the pixel scale might be off!

+# Noise Mask / Invisible When Paused

+Inspired by this video and its follow-ups, but made more eye-safe: https://www.youtube.com/watch?v=TdTMeNXCnTs (Heed the flashing warnings on the follow-ups!)

+The original has randomly bouncing lines drawn with XOR over an accumulating frame buffer.
+After some time, the frame buffer is effectively random noise, and looks like nothing when paused, but when a line is drawn the eye can pick up the changed pixels and generates an illusion of motion.

+There are some follow-up videos rendering Bad Apple with this technique, but for large solid areas to be visible they have to be flashing every other frame which is some of the worst flickering I've seen in video.

+This shader does something a little simpler.
+If we start from the idea that we want an image full of noise, with no edges visible when paused, but with the actual noise values changing with scene motion, then another solution is to mask between two different but statistically indistinguishable noise fields.

+The disadvantages are that only edges in motion will be visible, and not solid areas; and that only on average half of the pixels along edges will change, as opposed to all of them.

+The advantages are that it's much easier on the eyes, and it's cheap!
+You could even do it by masking between two suitable images, using the a Dynamic Mask or similar filter.

+Here, I provide a version with some configurable noise parameters.
+The filter should be applied to a source that is alpha masked - this could come from a chroma key, a video with alpha, or a vtuber model from an app with Spout and transparency enabled.